bundlewrap/bundlewrap/doc/hooks.rst

 Hooks enable you to execute custom code at certain points during a Blockwart run.
 This is useful for integrating with other systems e.g. for team notifications, logging or statistics.

-To use hooks, you need to create a subdirectory in your repo called ``hooks``.
+To use hooks, you need to create a subdirectory in your repo called :file:`hooks`.
 In that directory you can place an arbitrary number of Python source files.
 If those source files define certain functions, these functions will be called at the appropriate time.

 Example
 -------

-``hooks/my_awesome_notification.py``:
+:file:`hooks/my_awesome_notification.py`:

 .. code-block:: python